AwesomeTeamPlayer/ProjectsService/README.md

 }
 ```

-If user had not access to a specified project before, it returns `{"status":"ok"}`.
+If user had not access to a specified project before, it returns `{"status":"not removed"}`.

 **GET /users/?project_id={PROJECT_ID}**